 - toilet paper

 - binoculars (often great for seeing the environment).

 You’ll also need to remember to bring clothes to change into to keep you warm out the water.
 Repair kit supplies are also good to bring – a multi-tool, static deck line, replacement rudder parts if possible and bailing wire and duct tape.

 Inspired to take a kayaking trip?
 If you’re a beginner, get a guide and get out on the water.
-Explore all of our kayaking adventures here, with only the best hand-picked hosts.
+Explore our small group kayaking adventures, in remote places.